 - creating new partnerships

-Current approaches to the API Lifecycle, associated challenges for speed and scale
+Current approaches to delivering APIs, associated challenges for speed and scale

 Leaders know to deliver consistent, reusable, and compliant APIs and Services, there needs to be an API Lifecycle in place that better supports upstream of CI/CD and run, i.e. focuses on the plan, design, and build stages, directly integrated to run.
 Most organizations have implemented elements of the API Lifecycle into their infrastructure (i.e. API management solutions, other distributed runtime environments, etc.), but are still facing challenges when it comes to speed and scale.
 Because developers are still designing and building APIs and Services using slow and manual processes, that are code specific to one architectural standard, runtime system, or application framework, time to market for well-crafted APIs is slow and cost inefficient.